Cooperation for Realizing EST in the Asian Region

 The major objectives of the Regional EST Forum in Asia are as follows:

-- Facilitate policy dialogue and provide a strategy for sharing best practices, policy instruments, tools, and technologies in relation to various aspects of EST among Asian countries.
+- Facilitate policy dialogues and provide a strategies for sharing best practices, policy instruments, tools, and technologies in relation to various aspects of EST among Asian countries.

 - In consultation with the subsidiary expert groups, facilitate and provide necessary advisory support for the formulation of national EST strategies and action plans on EST for selected countries.